tjfarrar/skedastic/cran-comments.md

-## Fifth submission
+## Sixth submission

-This is the fourth time the package is submitted to CRAN.
+This is the sixth time the package is submitted to CRAN.

 ## Revisions after previous submission

-* The package is being resubmitted because it has a strong dependency on the `berryFunctions` package, which has been scheduled for archiving.
-This dependency has now been removed.
+* A substantial amount of new functionality has been added to the package, particularly through the addition of the functions `alvm.fit` and `anlvm.fit`.

 ## Test environments